Date of Award

 Scholarly Commons Citation

 Cohen, Tara N., "A Human Factors Approach for Identifying Latent Failures in Healthcare Settings" (2017).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 290.